Master of Professional Studies (MPS) in Integrative Plant Science

 Learn about plant- and soil-based solutions for a changing world

-A hallmark of the MPS program is the balanced portfolio of technical knowledge, analytical skills and professional development built into the curriculum.
-The mix of coursework and capstone project equips students with the skill set and knowledge necessary for careers in industry, government, or non-profit agencies.
+A hallmark of the MPS program is the balanced portfolio of technical knowledge, analytical skills, and professional development built into the curriculum, designed to equip students with the skill set and knowledge necessary for careers in industry, government, or non-profit agencies.

 Student workiing with forceps and petri dish under hood